There is a prize at the bottom of this particular cracker jack box.

 In the video, Mr Lazar drew a cartoonish picture of a supposed UFO propulsion system.

-The problem is, I recognized the propulsion system immediately.
+The problem is, I recognized the Interstellar Propulsion System immediately.

 He is clearly a smart guy, but he got it all wrong.